Vietnam.vn - Nền tảng quảng bá Việt Nam

 AI and the Writing Revolution: Change or Disappear?

-The advent of artificial intelligence is creating a profound revolution in the writing profession.
-Many people question whether AI will make traditional writing disappear.
+The emergence of artificial intelligence is creating a profound revolution in the writing profession.
+Many people question whether AI will make traditional writing profession disappear.

-In reality, AI is not a competitor but a tool that enhances performance and opens up new avenues of innovation.
+In reality, AI is not a competitor but a tool that helps improve performance and open up new creative directions.

 Rather than disappearing, the writing profession is transforming.
 Practitioners must learn to incorporate technology into the creative process using AI, as an assistant to focus on the unique and personalized human parts.